HITS-AIN/GPCC.jl/README.md

 @everywhere using ProgressMeter, Suppressor # need to be independently installed

-using PyPlot # we need this to plot the posterior probabilities, must be independently installed
+using PyPlot # we need this to plot the posterior probabilities, must be independently installed.
+Other plotting packages can be used instead

 candidatedelays = collect(0.0:0.1:20)